minvws/nl-uzi-acme-ca-server/README.md

 # ACME CA Server
 This project was initially forked from [this repository](https://github.com/knrdl/acme-ca-server).
-Here we made some changes to implement [our custom ACME challenge](https://github.com/minvws/nl-rdo-uzi-coordination-private/blob/main/documentation/acme-challenge.md) ([PR](https://github.com/minvws/nl-uzi-acme-ca-server/pull/2)), improve the code quality and add some documentation.
+Here we made some changes to setup a PoC for [our custom ACME challenge](https://github.com/minvws/nl-rdo-uzi-coordination-private/blob/main/documentation/acme-challenge.md) ([PR](https://github.com/minvws/nl-uzi-acme-ca-server/pull/2)), improve the code quality and add some documentation.
 This ACME server should not be used in a production environment.

 Since the project was developed in a PoC phase, we only  tested the changes manually.
 This means Certbot can not be used to test the custom challenge.